unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 :::tip
 If you are migrating from ReiserFS, this is the safest way to preserve your data since support for ReiserFS is being removed from Unraid and the Linux kernel.
 :::

-If you have questions or run into issues, ask for help on the [Unraid forums](https://forums.unraid.net/) and include your system diagnostics for faster assistance.

 ---